dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 Two last bits of basic knowledge you need to get under your belt are Common Lisp's notion of truth and falsehood and what it means for two Lisp objects to be "equal."
 Truth and falsehood are -- in this realm -- straightforward: the symbol NIL is the only false value, and everything else is true.
 The symbol T is the canonical true value and can be used when you need to return a non-NIL value and don't have anything else handy.
 The only tricky thing about NIL is that it's the only object that's both an atom and a list: in addition to falsehood, it's also used to represent the empty list.
 17 This equivalence between NIL and the empty list is built into the reader: if the reader sees (), it reads it as the symbol NIL.
 They're completely interchangeable.
 And because NIL, as I mentioned previously, is the name of a constant variable with the symbol NIL as its value, the expressions nil, (), 'nil, and '() all evaluate to the same thing -- the unquoted forms are evaluated as a reference to the constant variable whose value is the symbol NIL, but in the quoted forms the QUOTE special operator evaluates to the symbol directly.
 For the same reason, both t and 't will evaluate to the same thing: the symbol T.

-1-2『意外的一个收获：nil 既是一个 atom 也是一个 list。所以它能用来表示空列表。nil 做一张术语卡片。』——已完成
+1-2『意外的一个收获：nil 既是一个 atom 也是一个 list。所以它能用来表示空列表。nil 做一张术语卡片。』 —  — 已完成

 Using phrases such as "the same thing" of course begs the question of what it means for two values to be "the same."
 As you'll see in future chapters, Common Lisp provides a number of type-specific equality predicates: `=` is used to compare numbers, `CHAR=` to compare characters, and so on.
 In this section I'll discuss the four "generic" equality predicates -- functions that can be passed any two Lisp objects and will return true if they're equivalent and false otherwise.
 They are, in order of discrimination, EQ, EQL, EQUAL, and EQUALP.